robvet/dapr-workshop/Assignment03/step-by-step.md

 1. Open the file `src/dapr/components/pubsub.yaml` in VS Code.

 1. Inspect this file.
-As you can see, it specifies the type of the message broker to use (`pubsub.redis`) and specifies information on how to connect to the Redis server in the `metadata` section.
+The `type` field specifies the type of the message broker to use (`pubsub.redis`).
+The `metadata` section provides information on how to connect to the Redis server .

 1. Change the content of this file to: